Coen-Potgieter/Chess-Encoding/README.md

 ## Overview

-**Chess Encoding** is a fun little idea I had to leverage [lichess.org • Free Online Chess](https://lichess.org/) to provide free an encrypted storage.
+**Chess Encoding** is a fun little idea I had to leverage [lichess.org • Free Online Chess](https://lichess.org/) to provide free and encrypted storage.

 ### How It Works